-A sister restaurant to Isabella’s Kapnos, located on 14th Street in Washington, D.C., Kapnos Taverna features more traditional takes on the ancient cuisine alongside some of the biggest hits from his modern ode to mainland Greece.
+A sister restaurant to Isabella’s Kapnos in Washington, D.C. and Kapnos Kouzina in Bethesda, Md., Kapnos Taverna features more traditional takes on the ancient cuisine alongside some of the biggest hits from his modern ode to mainland Greece.
 The restaurant’s liquid offerings feature a Greek-heavy wine list and Mediterranean-inspired cocktails by Mike Isabella Concepts beverage director, Taha Ismail.

 George Pagonis is executive chef and partner at Kapnos, Kapnos Taverna and Kapnos Kouzina.
 At Kapnos, George helped put mainland Greek cuisine, including daily whole animal roasting, on the map in the nation’s capital when it opened in 2013.
 He competed on season 12 of the hit Bravo TV series Top Chef.